michaeluno/admin-page-framework/readme.txt

 * Added: the ability to set the WordPress built-in screen icon to the custom added sub-menu pages.
 * Added: a class for handling custom-post types.
 * Added: a class for handling meta-boxes.
-* Changed: ( *Breaking Change* ) to apply Hungarian notation to all the array argument keys.
+* Changed: ( *Breaking Change* ) to apply the camel-back notation to all the array argument keys.
 * Changed: ( *Breaking Change* ) all the method names to be uncapitalised.
 * Changed: ( *Breaking Change* ) the sub-string of class names, Admin_Page_Framework, to AdminPageFramework.